FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - [Free and open source software hosters](https://thelibre.news/foss-infrastructure-is-under-attack-by-ai-companies/) face the same problems
 - Amazon’s crawler pushed someone with a git server to [build a tool blocking AI crawlers](https://xeiaso.net/notes/2025/amazon-crawler/) because of the increased costs
 - 65% of [Wikimedia’s most expensive traffic](https://diff.wikimedia.org/2025/04/01/how-crawlers-impact-the-operations-of-the-wikimedia-projects/) comes from bots
+- (National) [archives and museums](https://www.glamelab.org/products/are-ai-bots-knocking-cultural-heritage-offline/) note problems due to (AI) bots in a survey by GLAM-E Lab